inhyuk78/ChemDetective/README.md

 **Version:** 1.0

 ChemDetective is a compact, Python-based tool for quickly analysing small organic molecules.
 It accepts either a single SMILES string or a CSV file of molecules, and returns identified functional groups, molecular weight, and a rendered image of the molecule.
+The purpose of this project was primarily to learn Python libraries: RDKit, Flask.

 ## Features